jordanahidalgo/lab03/README.md

 # lab03

 ## What do you think is the type of each of the following fields?
-* private int count;
+* private int count; int
-* private Student representative;
+* private Student representative; object
-* private Server host;
+* private Server host; object

 ## What are the names of the following fields?
-* private boolean alive;
+* private boolean alive; alive
-* private Person tutor;
+* private Person tutor; tutor
-* private Game game;
+* private Game game; game

-## From what you know about the naming conventions for classes, which of the type names in teh above questions would you say are class names?
+## From what you know about the naming conventions for classes, which of the type names in the above questions would you say are class names?
+Student Server Game

 ## In the following field declaration from the `TicketMachine` class
 ```